ramp-eu/Central_Sensing_and_Perception/doc/docs/user/api.md

 free_thresh: 0.196
 ```

 The Stage's world file should have defined size of the floorplan and pose of the floorplan which defines the coordinate frame.
-There is a parameter for map resolution but it is ignored.
-Put the right size of the floorplan by calculating resolution*numpixels and put the origin to half of it.
+There is a parameter for a map resolution but it is ignored.
+Put the right size of the floorplan by calculating resolution*numpixels_col x resolution*numpixels_row and put the origin to half of it.

 Here is the example for the IML lab floorplan.
-The size of the map in pixels is 7057 x 2308 and the size of the pixel is 0.007 m (this is the resolution in IMLlab.yaml file) so the Stage world file looks as follows:
+The size of the map in pixels is 7057 x 2308 and the size of the pixel (resolution) is 0.007 m (the resolution is written in IMLlab.yaml file) so the Stage world file looks as follows:

 ```
 floorplan(